The vaccination centre

 In and out

-I get back to the car and I calculate that I was in and out in roughly about eight minutes, maybe a little less?
+I get back to the car and I calculate that I was in and out of the vaccination centre in roughly about eight minutes, maybe a little less?

 I fire up the car to head home, and my stereo is playing Incubus Live HQ, which I am enjoying listening to while feeling happy, content, safe, and I am trying to think when I last drove my car?….